 Be attentive; this is the step many people miss.
 When the MT4 installer loads, you will get the SETTINGS button on the very first step next to the NEXT and CANCEL buttons.
 But it will be disabled by default and to make it available you need to check the “Yes, I agree…” box.
 See the picture below.

 When you click the “Settings” button, you’ll get to the next step where you are allowed to change the MT4 installation destination folder.

 I usually add a number at the end of the “Program group” as well.
 That way each installation will have its shortcut created in the programs list.

 The faster and easier way to install multiple MT4 terminals

 After you have at least one MT4 terminal installed, you can duplicate folders using the copy/paste command (you can even use the CTRL+C and CTRL+V commands on your keyboard).

 Open your C:\Program Files\ folder (or wherever you have installed an MT4 platform) and locate the MT4 installation folder.
 The name would be “Metatrader 4-1” if you’ve followed my suggestions.
 Now select that folder, press CTRL+C and then CTRL+V to duplicate that folder.
 Rename it to “Metatrader 4-2” and repeat the process until you have the required number of terminals.

-Alternatively, you can click your right mouse button on the MetaTrader 4 folder and click “Copy” menu.
-Then click the right mouse button somewhere on the white background of the folder and click “Paste” menu.
+Alternatively, you can click your right mouse button on the MetaTrader 4 folder and click the “Copy” menu.
+Then click the right mouse button somewhere on the white background of the folder and click the “Paste” menu.